robinchew/workshop_notes/week1-python-libraries.md

     response = requests.get('https://www.fuelwatch.wa.gov.au/fuelwatch/fuelWatchRSS')

     feed = feedparser.parse(response.content)
+    print(feed)

 `feed` is a datastructure type called a 'dictionary', and we will learn about datastructures next week and how to work with them.
+To see the content of feed we can print then, but it looks unreadable.

+Instead we are going to print `feed` with `pprint`:

+    import pprint
+    feed = feedparser.parse(response.content)
+    pprint.pprint(feed, indent=4)

+Or rewritten and imported differently as:

+    from pprint import pprint
+    feed = feedparser.parse(response.content)
+    pprint(feed, indent=4)

+The `pprint` to the right of `from` is a module.
+The `pprint` to the right of `import` is a function.
+It's too bad that they are named the same that causes some confusion.